MakeWeirdMusic/MakeWeirdMusic.github.io/support.md

 ---
 layout: page
-title: Donate
+title: Support
 category: page
 artist: mwm
 image: mwm-social-square
-permalink: /donate/
+permalink: /support/
 seo_description: Make Weird Music is a zero-profit fun venture by Anthony Garone.
 It's open source and you can contribute!
 seo_keywords: donate, money, code, art, open source
+redirect_from: "/donate"
 ---
 ## Help Keep It Weird!

 So, this is the awkward page where I ask you for help.

+### Easy Stuff

+The easiest way to support the site is to share the content.
+We're on all the social networks and clicking "Share" is super-easy and meaningful.
+Spread the word!

+### Not Easy Stuff

 This site has been way more successful than I ever expected.
 It's also cost me much more than I ever expected!

-If you find value in the site, please consider donating money or content.
-Anything donated will go directly toward funding the site.
+If you find value in the site, please consider donating money, code, artwork, or written content.
+Anything donated will go directly toward the site and *not* into my pocket.

 <a href="http://paypal.me/MakeWeirdMusic" class="donation-icon"><i class="fa fa-paypal"></i> Donate via Paypal</a>